Imitating What Works: Simulation-Filtered Modular Policy Learning from Human Videos: Method

 The other purpose of the Simulate step is to generate supervision for \textit{grasping} behavior.
 Since grasping is highly dependent on end-effector embodiment, it is infeasible for many embodiments to learn grasping by imitating human grasps.
 However, proper grasping is crucial for robust prehensile manipulation.
 In order to successfully perform a task, the agent's grasp needs to be both stable and \textit{task-compatible}, meaning that it allows the downstream motion to be performed.
 Many works overlook the task-compatibility requirement, which is highly important in practice.
 To illustrate this point, consider the case of turning a door handle clockwise \diff{with your right hand}~(Fig.~\ref{fig:door}).
 Using an overhand grip, the motion is easy to execute.
 In contrast, a firm underhand grip makes the motion difficult and may require additional body movement to compensate.
 Proper task-compatible grasping is \diff{similarly challenging for robots, which are often even less kinematically flexible than humans.}

 To address this challenge, we propose to filter \textbf{\textit{grasp-trajectory pairs}} and use the data to learn a grasp scoring model as well as a trajectory prediction model.
 For each video, we first compute the initial object center $\mathbf{u} \in \mathbb{R}^3$ based on the 3D bounding box of the object's point cloud in the first frame.
 Next, we sample a set of pre-defined \diff{anchor} grasps, $\hat{\mathcal{G}} = \{\mathbf{G}_k\}_{k=0}^K$, surrounding the object (visualized in Fig.~\ref{fig:grasp_method}).
 Finally, we execute each $\mathbf{G}_k$, followed by the corresponding trajectory $\mathcal{T}$, and use a waypoint controller in a simulator to verify its feasibility.
-Here, we assume the object becomes rigidly attached to the end-effector \diff{when the grasp pose is reached.
+The robot base in the simulation is placed according to the desired real-world deployment setup.
+During the simulation, we assume the object becomes rigidly attached to the end-effector \diff{when the grasp pose is reached.
 This is because our goal here is to evaluate task-compatibility without dealing with grasp stability.
 Accurate simulation of grasp stability would require detailed object information that is generally not feasible to obtain for in-the-wild videos using existing vision methods.
 At test time, stable grasps will be proposed by an external model and scored based on their nearest anchor grasp} (described in Sec.~\ref{sec:execution}).
+This anchor-based design allows for efficient training and inference, and we find that the approximation error it introduces is negligible.

 After execution, each grasp-trajectory pair is assigned a binary success label.
 If all $K$ grasps fail for a given trajectory, we discard the trajectory entirely.
 In this way, the filtering affects the post-grasp motion learning as well as the grasping.
 Importantly, the trajectory filtering prevents extreme pose tracking failures from affecting the policy learning.
 This is a major concern in learning from videos and greatly impacts performance as shown in our experiments.